One Line Summary

-On a storm-sealed Cornish island awaiting Halley’s Comet, a viscount is found dead inside his locked study — and a disgraced under-butler must unmask the killer before the tide traps them all.
+On a storm-sealed Cornish island awaiting Halley’s Comet, a viscount is found dead inside his locked study, forcing an unlikely under-butler to uncover the truth before escape becomes impossible.

 Opening Impression